spgroup/conflict-static-analysis/README.md

    * Tainted analysis conflicts: This algorithm is similar to the intraprocedural def-use algorithm, but also supports "transitive" conflicts, that occur when a contribution from "left" defines a variable that is used to define another variable that is used by a contribution from "right"

+   * Source Sink Confluence conflicts: This algorithm is similar to the intraprocedural def-use algorithm, but it indicates a conflicts if it identifies data-flow from source and sink definition to a common non annotated use

    * Reachability conflicts: This algorithm identifies conflicts that occur when there is a interprocedural flow from a left statement contribution from to a right statement contribution